maxmalkin/AgentAuth/README.md

 5. Send `Authorization: AgentBearer <token>` and `AgentDPoP: <proof>` on every request to your service
 6. Your service calls `/v1/tokens/verify` to check the token and capability

-See [`services/agentauth-mcp/README.md`](services/agentauth-mcp/README.md) for the full implementation details including the Ed25519 canonical bytes format, DPoP proof structure, and token caching strategy.
+See [`services/agentauth-mcp/README.md`](services/agentauth-mcp/README.md) for the full implementation details.

 ---